Mopinion-com/mopinion-sdk-ios/README.md

  - [2.4 Using callback mode](#callback-mode)
 - [3.
 Edit triggers](#edit-triggers)

-## Release notes for version 1.0.0
+## Release notes for version 1.0.1

-### New in 1.0.0
+### New in 1.0.1
-- Introduced new state `NO_FORM_WILL_OPEN` for callbacks.
-- Introduces new method `semanticVersionString()`.
-- Support for partial height forms.
-- Support for automatic page navigation and hiding page navigation buttons.
-- Support for auto-submitting forms and hiding submit button.
+- New error states in type `MopinionError`.
+- Returns a `MopinionError.formConfigFormNotFound` error with a `NO_FORM_WILL_SHOW` via the `onCallbackEventError` if a form specified in the deployment no longer exists.

-### Changes in 1.0.0
+### Changes in 1.0.1
-- New native implementation that doesn't require react-native.
-- Built with Xcode 14.3, tested on iOS 16.
-- Minimum iOS version raised to 12.
+- Improved form load time-out handling.

 ### Remarks
-- This readme is also included in the GitHub release, which contains the same SDK binaries repackaged for Swift Package Manager.
+- This readme applies to both the CocoaPods and Swift Package Manager distribution, as the latter uses the same binaries as the GitHub release for CocoaPods.

 <br>